kissssu/security-header-checker/README.md

 ```

 ## Key Improvements

 - **Simplified Header List**: The SECURITY_HEADERS dictionary is now used to define required and optional headers.
 - **Accurate Percentage Calculation**: The score is now a percentage based on the presence of required headers.
 - **Clearer Output**: The output clearly shows the number of present, missing, and optional headers.
 - **Focused Functionality**: The script now strictly focuses on checking the presence of headers from the given list.
+- **Enhanced User Experience**: Users can now enter the domain without specifying the protocol.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.